 Best Place to Sleep

-It actually is located in the outskirts of the very city center, however within walking distance.
+It actually is located on the outskirts of the very city center, however within walking distance.

 Since I spent only one night, I left my big luggage at the train station and took only a daypack with me.